 sudo apt install python{2.7,3.7,3.8,3.9,3.10,3.11,3.12}

 Remember to remove the version numbers you don’t need from the command.
 Ideally, you should avoid installing all these versions, especially those that have reached their end-of-life (EOL) status.
-With Python 3.12 successfully installed, you can now proceed to learn about setting default Python.
+With Python 3.12 successfully installed, you can now learn about setting default Python.

 For instance, you might use the following commands: